marcocastignoli/authorization/README.md

 # Seed the database
 php artisan db:seed --class=marcocastignoli\\authorization\\AuthorizationSeeder
 ```

-## Authentication system
-Implement an authentication system, I suggest you to use "passport", for Lumen you can check this: https://github.com/dusterio/lumen-passport/

 ## Documentation
 This package provides a simple way to create permissions for your application.